BrianPugh/autoregistry/docs/source/Overview.rst

    >>> my_registry["foo"](7)
    7

-All of the documentation in `Inheritence-Based`_ is equally valid for the explicitly created object ``my_registry``.

-Alternative to the decorator, you can also pass in an object or a list of objects at registry creation:
+You can also pass in an object or a list of objects at registry creation:

 .. code-block:: python